A man in a suit is praying.

 As we recognize the collective harm patriarchy causes, it becomes clear that our approach to healing must also be collective.

-Breaking free from these structures requires more than personal introspection—it calls for a community-wide effort to redefine masculinity, challenge harmful norms, and support each other in our healing journeys.
+It calls for a community-wide effort to redefine masculinity, challenge harmful norms, and support each other in our healing journeys.

 The Connection Between Religious Patriarchy & Religious Trauma